7 habits of healthy people

 As Michael Pollan famously said, “Eat food.
 Not too much.
 Mostly plant.”

-I guess you want to know what the result has been of making these changes.
-What is the point otherwise, I can hear you say?
+I guess you want to know what the result of these 7 habits have been ?
+What is the point otherwise, I can hear you say.

 - Let me start with weight loss.
 I have lost 8 kg in the last one year.
 I attribute it mostly to the above changes along with some regular one day fasts that I have done.
 While I do yoga regularly now, it is not of any intense or rigorous kind; in fact just the opposite.